-Item 2 - If you owned BEES - Report all colonies or hives of bees and honey operations conducted by you, regardless of where the hives were kept most of the year.
-Report hives or colonies, pounds of honey sold, and value of sales
+- If you owned BEES - Report all colonies or hives of bees and honey operations conducted by you, regardless of where the hives we kept most of the year.
+Report hives or colonies, pounds of honey sold, and value of sales.